SoulPixelIV/HowAboutSpikes/README.md

 # HowAboutSpikes

 ## About
-Small game that'll make us rich hopefully. /s
+Small game that'll make us rich hopefully maybe. /s

 ## Pussy Mode
 Press nothing to enable the Pussy Mode since you won't need it since this is easy as pie if you playd it for a while.
 Actually most people have problems with the difficulty and at the moment it spiked heavily.
 It's fine though, it's fine.